jbirch/fuckin-about-with-rs/README.md

 This doesn't look like it can be done just yet, but I don't think we're that far from doing it.

-So I guess the way forward is Iron?
+So I guess the way forward is Iron.
+It is entirely possible to get that responding and doing the trivial Hello, World without understanding anything about Rust.
+This is both great and somewhat worrying.